kartik16052002/AMA-Questioins/third_ama.md

-- What is API in Js?
+- **What is API in Js?**
   API is like a messenger that allows two softwares to talk to each other while maintaining certain rules.

 ---

-- What is Shallow copy ?
+- **What is Shallow copy?**
-  Shallow copies only copies upto level 1 and if there is nested objects/arrays it will copy there references.
+  Shallow copy only copies level-1 values, and nested objects/arrays are copied by reference.

 ---

-- What is Hoisting ?
+- **What is Hoisting?**
-  Moving variables and function declaration on the top of the containing scope.
+  Hoisting means moving variable and function declarations to the top of their scope.

 ---

-- What is this in Js?
+- **What is this in Js?**
-  "this" refers to the object in which it is written inside. this = object that is currently calling the function
+  "this" refers to the object that is currently calling/executing the function.

 ---

-- What is Offset in SQL?
+- **What is Offset in SQL?**
-  Offset is used with limit and tell how many rows to skip.
+  Offset is used with LIMIT to specify how many rows to skip.

 ---

-- Why do we use async keyword in js?
+- **Why do we use async keyword in js?**
-  It is used to make the function asynchronous.
-If you want to make certain part of the code to be asych in nature then you have to write the asynch before the nearest function
+  It is used to make a function asynchronous so it can return a promise and use await inside it.

 ---

-- What is difference b/w synchronous and asynchronous?
+- **What is difference b/w synchronous and asynchronous?**
-  Synchrounous means to exectue the code line by line while asynchronous code have some code that executes seperately and notifes when it is completed.
+  Synchronous code runs line by line, while asynchronous code runs separately and notifies when completed.

 ---

-- What is difference b/w callback function and high order function?
+- **What is difference b/w callback function and high order function?**
-  A callback is the function you pass into another function, while a higher-order function is the function that accepts or returns another function.
+  A callback is a function passed to another function; a higher-order function receives or returns another function.

 ---

-- What is DOM?
+- **What is DOM?**
-  DOM is the browser's tree-like representation of the HTML structure of a webpage.
+  DOM is the browser’s tree-like representation of the HTML structure.

 ---

-- What's a package.json file?
+- **What's a package.json file?**
-  package.json is a file that stores a Node project's metadata, scripts, and dependencies.
+  package.json stores a Node project’s metadata, scripts, and dependencies.

 ---

-- What is a callback function?
+- **What is a callback function?**
   A callback is a function passed as an argument to another function.

 ---

-- What is the difference between null and undefined?
+- **What is the difference between null and undefined?**
   Null is an intentional empty value, while undefined means a variable has not been assigned.